memo/ofxMSAPhysics/README.md

 Major updates under the hood

 * I've ditched my own smart pointer class (ofxObjCPointer) in favour of std::shared_ptr and std::weak_ptr.
 It's much nicer.
-* This has had a significant effec on the API.
+* This has had an effect on the public API, breaking backwards compatibility a bit (for the better I think).
 I've made it not possible to create particles or constraints directly, or on the stack.
 But you always need to use a factory method, which returns a shared pointer.
-* API has changed breaking backwards compatability a bit.
-See example for more details, but the jist of it is below.
+* See example for more details, but the jist of it is below.
 E.g. to create a particle:

 		Particle3D_ptr p = Particle3D::create(...);
 		world->addParticle(p);

 or

 		Particle3D_ptr p = world->createParticle(...);

 ### v3.2    23/09/2012
 - compatible with OF0072